hanowell/uwsoc533a/docs/06_population-projection.md

 * Only people with uteruses who can produce births asexually (female dominant)
 * No immigrants or emigrants (closed population)

-In a future assingment, you will be guided through these steps to do a five-year population projetion.
+In a future assingment, you will be guided through these steps to do a five-year population projection.

 #### Step 1: Project survivorship among individuals already born {.unnumbered}